Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch.rst

 The assembly is easiest if you follow the following steps:

 * Screw spacers to the Bricklet,
-* build up side plates and put them around Bricklet,
+* build up side plates and put them around Bricklet (the antenna plate is slightly asymmetric, the wider margin goes to the bottom side, when viewed from the outside),
 * screw bottom plate to bottom spacers,
 * screw top plate to top spacers.